-To hide relationship labels on the canvas, click the button on the tool bar and choose Hide
+To hide relationship labels on the canvas, click the m button on the tool bar and choose Hide well as hidden relationship labels, click the button on the tool bar and choose Unhide All in the dropdown menu.

 Relationship Labels in the drop-down menu.
-To show the relationship labels again, click the "" button on the tool bar and choose Show Relationship Labels in the drop-down menu.
-To show hidden nodes as well as hidden relationship labels, click the sutton on the tool bar and choose Unhide All in the dropdown menu.
+To show the relationship labels again, click the button on the tool bar and choose Show Relationship Labels in the drop-down menu.
+To show hidden nodes as